Shrimp Tortilla Soup is full of healthy ingredients and comes together in less than 30 minutes! No need for takeout with this easy recipe.

 This hearty soup comes together quickly because it uses mostly canned goods with touches of fresh ingredients.

-To make the soup, let the onions and garlic soften for a few minutes, then add crushed tomatoes, hominy, black beans, mild green chili peppers, vegetable stock, chili powder, and oregano to the pot.
+To begin, let the onions and garlic soften for a few minutes, then add crushed tomatoes, corn, hominy, black beans, mild green chili peppers, vegetable stock, chili powder, and oregano to the pot.

-Don’t forget the corn.
-Check out this tip to quickly microwave corn on the cob in the husk or use frozen corn.
+Check out the method to quickly microwave corn on the cob in the husk or use frozen corn.

 Add the shrimp after you bring everything to a boil.
 Simmer the soup for at least 10 minutes or until the shrimp turn pink.
 Don’t overcook them or they will become chewy.